 1 person favorited this theater

 The Ritz Cinema opened on June 13, 1936 with a seating capacity of 1,086 in stalls and circle levels.
-It was situated next to the Odeon Cinema (demolished) and was designed by L. H. Parsons of Goodman & Kay with the better known Verity and Beverley acting as consultants.
+It was situated next to the Odeon Cinema (now demolished) and was designed by L. H. Parsons of Goodman & Kay with the better known Verity and Beverley acting as consultants.
 Built by Union Cinemas chain, it was taken over by Associated British Cinemas(ABC) chain in October 1937.
+The Ritz Cinema was equipped with a Compton 2Manual/4Ranks organ with Melotone unit.

 It was renamed ABC from 20th February 1967 and was closed on 26th June 1982.
 It was acquired by the local council in preparation for upgrading and acting as a replacement for the Capitol Theatre, which being more centrally located, was required for demolition to allow for Marks and Spencers store to extend.